Jonathan2251/lbd/source/gpu.rst

   sample2d_inst $1, $2, $3 // $1: %sampler_2d, $2: %uv_2d, $3: %bias

-the corresponding 'Texture Unit 1' on gpu will be executing through binary metadata address of 'sampler uniform variable', x, in this example.
+the corresponding 'Texture Unit 1' on gpu will be executing through descriptor register of gpu {x_location, 1} in this example.

+The scenario comes from part of my imagination.

 Since 'Texture Unit' is limited hardware accelerator on gpu, OpenGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables'